 It’s worth noting that previous fingerprint-reading Sony handsets have dropped the digit scanner tech for their US models, so there’s no guarantee that if/when the Xperia XZ Premium hits the US it’ll have the feature.

-The top and bottom edges of the XZ Premium are metal, and we’d have liked to of seen this finish extend up the sides of the phone, as it would have provided a better look and feel in the hand.
+The top and bottom edges of the XZ Premium are metal, and we’d have liked to have seen this finish extend up the sides of the phone, as it would have provided a better look and feel in the hand.
 On the base of the handset there’s a USB-C port while on top there’s a headphone jack – which will please those who have watched in horror as Motorola and Apple removed it from their phones.

 Another positive with the Xperia XZ Premium is its IP68 dust and water resistance, which means it’ll survive a dip in the bath and heavy rain – just don’t go deep-sea diving.
+The IP protection only affords the phone protection up to depths of 1 meter in fresh water.

 Something else that's slightly disappointing is the SIM and microSD flap and tray.
 The plastic insert feels fragile, plus it only has space for the microSD card.
 The separate SIM tray (which is under the same flap) requires you to dig a nail into the side of the phone and tease it out.